Do you want to learn how to write headlines that catch attention?

 You don’t have to overthink a call to action, either.
 They are basic.
 Think “Click now”, “Learn here”, or “Click the link below”.

 When you are writing a social media headline, I’d also recommend asking a question.
-This gets other users to engage, gets them invested into the conversation, and also attracts other people.
+This gets other users to engage, gets them invested in the conversation, and also attracts other people.

 Copywriting headlines swipe file

-Alright, I promised you that I would induce a headline swipe file and here it is!
-Fill in the blanks and interchange the words as needed.
+Alright, I promised you that I would include a headline swipe file, and here it is!
+Fill in the copywriting headline templates as needed.